Tencent/phxpaxos/README.md

   * Supporting more than one state-machines in a single PhxPaxos Instance.
   * Supporting recover checkpoint by snapshot+paxoslog automatically.
   * Implementing Master election as a state-machine embedded in PhxPaxos
-  * Implementing Membership reconfiguration as a states-machine embedded in PhxPaxos
+  * Implementing reconfiguration as a states-machine embedded in PhxPaxos
   * Using signature algorithm embedded in PhxPaxos to recognise invalid hosts.
   * Using checksum to verifying the data consistency of increment data in realtime.
   * Implementing Network, Stroage, Monitor, Logging module as a plugin, they can be implemented customly